taocpp/json/doc/Value-Class.md

 The Value Class has a default constructor that creates a Value with `type::UNINITIALIZED`.
 It also has copy and move constructors (and copy and move assignment operators, and a `swap()` member function).

-There are also two **non**-explicit constructors, one that takes an argument of any type and uses [the Type Traits](Type-Traits.md) for the details of how to create the Value, and one that takes an initialiser-list for an Object.
+There are also two **non**-explicit constructors, one that takes an argument of any type and uses [the Type Traits](Type-Traits.md) for the details of how to create the Value, and one that takes an initialiser-list to create an Object.

 The first allows creating (or assigning to) a Value from [a list of types](Type-Traits.md#default-traits-specialisations) [that can be extended](Type-Traits.md).